-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Elberta is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Elberta isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Elberta are a mix of both white- and blue-collar jobs.
 Overall, Elberta is a village of service providers, managers, and construction workers and builders.
 There are especially a lot of people living in Elberta who work in personal care services (41.38%), management occupations (24.14%), and maintenance occupations (5.17%).

 Another notable thing is that Elberta is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the village’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.